 “Indeed, you can take over a car and wreck it, send somebody into a ditch, which is terrible,” Chris says.
 “But that’s how you figure out how to prevent it from happening.”

 Formerly the security lead at Uber’s Advanced Technologies Center in the Strip District, Chris recently reunited with Charlie as principal security architects for the autonomous vehicle’s of Cruise Automation.
 Cruise is based in San Francisco, but Chris is working remotely from his Shadyside home.

 “You can go further faster in Pittsburgh.
 You can send someone a Tweet in the morning, meet them that afternoon, and be making an impact in a month.
 I don’t think that happens in Silicon Valley.”

-Chris urges young people who want may not opt for four years of college to tinker with the technology around them: it could lead to interesting work in fields like cybersecurity, which shows signs of having jobs in high demand for decades to come.
+He urges young people -- including those who may not be interested in spending four years in college -- to tinker with the technology around them: it could lead to interesting work in fields like cybersecurity, which shows signs of having jobs in high demand for decades to come.
 At 16, his parents gave him a Compact Presario computer.
 Within two weeks he had taken it apart to figure out how it worked.
-He rebuilt it (with a bit of help from folks at the local Radio Shack), and used it to play videogames and chat with friends.
+He rebuilt it (with a bit of help from folks at the local Radio Shack), and used it to play video games and chat with friends.

 ”I’m better at breaking than making,” he says.
 “If you’re making something, creating software, first of all it has to work.
 Then it has to be elegant.
 People have to use it.
 With breaking, you have to understand how it works, but don’t have to concern yourself with how to make it run well.”